uclanlp/clusters/README.md

 ---

 ### About our code
+- Download the scikit-learn package (0.22.2 in our case).
+And replace the corresponding codes using files under */cluster* folder.
 - Please refer to the [jupyter-notebook](./toxic_clustering_race-2nd2lastlayer.ipynb) for the demo of doing LOGAN on toxicity detection task w.r.t.
 RACE attribute.